 Welcome to the Bitcoin and cryptocurrency wallets series.
-This is the first of a three part series in which we will explain and demystify the most important part of cryptocurrency: wallets.
+This is the first of a three part series which explains and demystifies the primary connection to the crypto world : wallets.

 Bear 🐻 with me as we go through some core concepts.

-Private keys are the accounts of cryptocurrency.
-They enable you to do two central actions - Generating public keys, and sending coins to another account by signing transactions.
+Private keys are used to access the accounts of cryptocurrency.
+They enable wallet to do two key actions - Generating

 Since the only things needed to send your coins is the private key, as such, a common saying is "Not your keys, not your money".

 The only information required to access your assets is the private key.
 If the private key is lost, the assets are lost.
 It's very important to back-up your private key in a secure place and to never expose or share your private key with anyone.